Wildfire behavior, ecology, land, air and water impacts

 Dr. Mehta studies public perceptions of risk, air quality and health, and disaster preparedness and lessons learned from previous wildfires.

 Wildfire economic and social impacts

-Dr. Bala Nikku, assistant professor, School of Social Work and Human Service in the Faculty of Education and Social Work.
+Dr. Bala Nikku, assistant professor, School of Social Work and Human Service.

 Dr. Nikku studies human interactions with wildfires, such as the evacuation choices that people make.
 He tries to understand the rationale behind peoples’ choices before, during and post disaster, and how those choices intersect with disaster management practices.
 He is researching evacuation choices made during fires at Fort McMurray and in the BC Interior, and nurturing community resilience to wildfires.

 Can’t find the wildfire expert you’re looking for?

 Contact Michele Young, Media Relations, TRU University Relations